idaholab/LIGGGHTS-INL/README.md

 Compilation on other Linux distros (e.g., CentOS) is not too different from on Ubuntu.
 A major difference is that the VTK 7.1 library may need to be compiled and installed manually.
 Users can follow the instruction for macOS.

+### macOS Monterey (Apple Silicon)

+[Updated June 30, 2022]

+*  The default C++ compiler (Apple clang version 13.1.6 (clang-1316.0.21.2.5)) would result in compilation errors.
+Homebrew does not have a GCC 9 compiler for Apple Silicon chip.
+Therefore, the code cannot be successfully compiled yet.
+*  VTK 7.1.1 manual compilation is successful.

 ### macOS Catalina, Big Sur (Intel chip)

 * **Important**: Open a Terminal window.
 Change the default **zsh** to **bash**: `chsh -s /bin/bash`
-* Use Homebrew to install OpenMPI.
+* Use Homebrew to install OpenMPI: `brew install open-mpi`
 * Install VTK 7.1 manually. **Attention**: Do not use Homebrew to install VTK.
 VTK libraries from Homebrew were pre-built without some required options on (i.e., **MPI**).
 Without **MPI** on, some required libraries will be missing (vtkIOParallel, vtkIOParallel, vtkParallelCore, vtkParallelMPI, vtkIOParallelXML, etc.).
 We use `/opt/vtk` as an example of instalation directory to provide a detailed instruction of compiling the VTK 7.1 compilation.
 Additional prerequisite libraries may be needed on your system and can be installed from Homebrew.
 	* Create a folder: `sudo mkdir /opt/vtk`
 	* Download [https://www.vtk.org/files/release/7.1/VTK-7.1.1.zip](https://www.vtk.org/files/release/7.1/VTK-7.1.1.zip) to the `Downloads` directory.